 The voice of the care sector is important at all levels to ensure the new care models are fit for purpose.
 The Care Home Programme recognised a lack of care home representation which was a major concern.
-Through our Care Home Champions programme we now feel that positive steps have taken place to engage staff.
+Through our Care Home Champions programme we felt that positive steps were taken to engage staff.

-Within the team we recognised that communication is key to ensure staff at all levels understand the programme.
-To communicate with each care home, a peer support network has been developed through the Care Home Champions Programme.
-A community group has been established on What’s App and a ‘buddy’ system naturally evolved with champions exchanging contact details on the first day.
-A budget has been set aside to pay for a representative from each care home to allocate one full day to the Care Home Programme on a monthly basis.
-However not many care homes claim this money but express a desire to be involved as its valued and seen as worthwhile.
-The Care Home Champion spends three hours with the Care Home Programme Team to be briefed or discuss challenges faced.
-They are then asked to distribute this information within their care home.
-They can allocate this time how they like, whether it’s part of a team meeting or one to one sessions.
+Within the team we recognised that communication was key to ensure staff at all levels understand the programme.
+To communicate with each care home, a peer support network was developed through the Care Home Champions Programme.
+A community group was established on What’s App and a ‘buddy’ system naturally evolved with champions exchanging contact details on the first day.
+A budget was set aside to pay for a representative from each care home to allocate one full day to the Care Home Programme on a monthly basis.
+However not many care homes claimed this money showing a desire to be involved beyond financial compensation.
+The Care Home Champion spent three hours a month with the Care Home Programme Team to be briefed or discuss challenges faced.
+They were then asked to distribute this information within their care home.
+They were able to allocate this time how they like, whether it’s part of a team meeting or one to one sessions.
 Initially Care Home Champions met bi-monthly but this felt too slow and the break in between meeting was too long.
 We asked the Champions if they would prefer to meet more regularly and they agreed a monthly basis felt right, allowing more momentum.
-As the programme has developed we have more issues to take to the meetings and the Champions feel their opinion is valued.

 Heaven and Hell Exercise